|Understand your MSDS with the MS-Demystifier||Search ALL our MSDS info|

 Biodegradable materials are generally plant-based (e.g. wood, vegetable oil), animal-based (e.g. manure) or natural mineral-based products (e.g. carbon fiber polymers).
 In general, materials derived from nature retain some of their original chemical properties which provides a mechanism for microbes to do their work.
 Biodegradable materials can be solids, biodegrading into the soil (which we also refer to as compostable), or they can be liquids, biodegrading into water.

 Products such as plastics made from man-made petrochemical compounds (i.e. those obtained from petroleum or natural gas), generally do not biodegrade.
 Modern research has focused on developing biodegradable plastics that disintegrate due to the actions of microorganisms.
 This is being accomplished by incorporating starch molecules into the polymer as it is made.
 When these plastics are discarded, bacteria eat the starch molecules, the polymer molecules break apart, and the plastic decomposes.

 Consider, for example, foam packing peanuts.
 Those made from polystyrene do not readily decompose.
 However, ones made from starch will actually degrade in water.
 You can usually tell the two apart because the starch ones are a bit sticky to the touch.

-MSDS's that follow the ANSI format include a section on the environmental fate of the material, and biodegradation may appear in that discussion.
-Biodegradation may also be included in discussing whether the material can be safely discharged to the environment or waterways.
+Biodegradation may also be found on SDS's when discussing whether the material can be safely discharged to the environment or waterways.